-This registry has been established out of a desire to improve both the quality and length of survival for Australians with lung cancer.
+This registry has been established to improve both the quality and length of survival for Australians with lung cancer.
 Clinical quality registries achieve improvements in care primarily by informing health care providers how they are performing, compared with others.
 If a provider is falling behind on a performance indicator, compared with others, this provides them with both the information and motivation to improve.
-Thus reducing unwarranted variation in care and improving compliance with clinical guidelines, where they exist.
+This feedback loop is designed to reduce unwarranted variation in care and improve compliance with clinical guidelines.

 Who is operating the VLCR?

 - The VLCR is run by the Cancer Research Program (CRP) within the School of Public Health and Preventive Medicine at Monash University.
-The VLCR is over seen and made operational by Coordinating Principal Investigator A/Prof Robert Stirling and the VLCR Coordinator is Ms Margaret Brand.
+The VLCR is made operational by Coordinating Principal Investigator A/Prof Robert Stirling and the VLCR Coordinator is Ms Margaret Brand (firstname.lastname@example.org).

-- The development and operation of the VLCR is overseen by a Steering Committee consisting of respiratory and thoracic specialists, medical and radiological oncologists, consumer presentative, government and industry partners.
+- The development and operation of the VLCR is overseen by a Steering Committee consisting of respiratory and thoracic specialists, medical and radiological oncologists, consumer representatives, government and industry partners.